-High blood pressure is a serious disease that can, over time, damage the blood vessel walls and increase a person's risk of heart attack, stroke and other conditions.
+High blood pressure, or hypertension, is a serious disease that can, over time, damage the blood vessel walls and increase a person's risk of heart attack, stroke and other conditions.

 Most of the time, doctors cannot find a specific cause of hypertension, and this is known as essential hypertension.
 Certain factors increase the risk of developing hypertension, including being obese, drinking too much alcohol, eating a lot of salt, smoking and having diabetes.
 Aging also increases the risk of hypertension because blood vessels become stiffer with age, the NIH says.
 About 65 percent of U.S. adults ages 60 and older have high blood pressure, according to the National Heart, Lung and Blood Institute (NHLBI).

 Being under stress can also increase your blood pressure temporarily, but stress is not a proven risk factor for hypertension.
 Still, some studies have linked mental stress and depression with risk of high blood pressure.
 A 2003 study published in the Journal of the American Medical Association found that people who felt pressed for time or were inpatient had higher odds of developing high blood pressure over a 15-year period, than people who did not feel such time pressure.

 Certain medical conditions and medications can also raise blood pressure, and this is known as secondary hypertension.
 Conditions such as chronic kidney disease, preeclampsia during pregnancy, and disorders of the adrenal gland can cause high blood pressure.

 People with high blood pressure usually have no symptoms, and so patients can have the condition for years without knowing it, according to NHLBI.